 New Scouts will bring at least one parent to a Scout meeting to visit the Troop.
-During this visit, parents will be asked to fill out the Scout's registration form and pay the joining fee for Troop 1000.
+During this visit, parents will be asked to fill out the Scout's registration form in person or online and pay the joining fee for Troop 1000.
 Parent Resource Surveys for each parent, Medical Authorization forms, and Adult Leader forms are completed upon joining.

-All new parents of Scouts are asked to attend a parent orientation meeting held annually in the early spring.
-During the meeting, BSA and Troop information will be discussed including; camping information, Troop structure, calendar of events and so on. ...
+All new parents of Scouts are asked to attend a parent orientation meeting held as needed.
+During the meeting, Scouting America and Troop information will be discussed including; camping information, Troop structure, calendar of events and so on.